geeofree/geeofree/src/notes/angular/1-Basics.md

 #### Templates

-Templates are the markup for a component and is defined by an extended HTML syntax called *Angular Markup* which allows us to provide data from classes to the template.
+Templates are the markup of a component and is defined by an extended HTML syntax (informally) called *Angular Markup* that allows the component class to provide data to the template.

-There are three types _data binding_ that can be done in a component template.
+There are three types of _data binding_ that can be done in a template.
 These are namely:

 ##### Interpolation

-Interpolation substitutes a value provided by the class in the template and is defined by the syntax {% raw %}`{{ someValue }}`{% endraw %}.
+Interpolation substitutes a value from a component's property and is defined by the syntax {% raw %}`{{ someValue }}`{% endraw %}.

 For example: